CodeJudge-9000/Streak_Data_Analysis/README.md

 skimage / scikit-image - DOWNLOAD REQUIRED
 statistics - MAY REQUIRE DOWNLOAD

 If using anaconda, use the anaconda prompt to download libraries.
+In windows, simple use the search function.
+For mac, use anaconda navigator to open anaconda prompt.
+Some libraries take a while to download.

 ############# USING THE CODE #############
 This code is meant to analyse the length of streaks of nanoparticles in a microchannel.
 To obtain proper results, ensure that: